Intelligent Rebuilds in vSAN

 This content in this document was assembled using content from various resources from vSAN Engineering and vSAN Product Management.

-Pete Koehler is a Sr. Technical Marketing Manager, working in the Storage and Availability Business Unit at VMware, Inc. He specializes in enterprise architectures, data center analytics, software-defined storage, and hyperconverged Infrastructures.
+Pete Koehler is part of the vSAN Technical Marketing Team in the Cloud Platform Business Unit at VMware, Inc. He specializes in enterprise architectures, data center analytics, software-defined storage, and hyperconverged Infrastructures.
 Pete provides more insight to challenges of the data center at vmpete.com, and can also be found on twitter at @vmpete.